ssvlabs/ssv/docs/design/eth1.md

 - `ongoingEventBatcher(events <-chan Event)`

-Batches ongoing events from channel and streams batches to subscribers (HandleOngoingEventBatch) as `<-chan EventBatch` (EventBatch represents a batch of events for one block)
+Batches ongoing events from channel and streams batches to subscribers (HandleOngoingBlockEvents) as `<-chan BlockEvents` (BlockEvents represents a batch of events for one block)

 - `pastEventBatcher(events []Event)`

-Batches past events from channel in `[]EventBatch` and passes the batches to subscribers (HandlePastEventBatches)
+Batches past events from channel in `[]BlockEvents` and passes the batches to subscribers (HandlePastBlockEvents)

 #### Metrics: